 16. Head to Joann for the top deals on craft machines.

 That said, you’ll still catch good sales on Cricut machines at Joann, especially around the holidays.
-That’s when I found a Cricut Explore Air 2 for $179.99 — $20 cheaper than the best sale I saw at Michaels and $70 cheaper than its regular price.
+That’s when I found a Cricut Explore Air 2 for $179.99 — a full $20 cheaper than the best sale I saw at Michaels and $70 cheaper than its regular price.

-PRO TIP: When getting your machine cleaned, smaller local shops typically have a shorter waiting period.
+TIP: When getting your machine cleaned, smaller local shops typically have a shorter waiting period.
 Joann will often have an eight-week wait, while smaller shops can get your machine up and running within the week.

 17. Buy baking supplies online from Michaels or Joann during free shipping promos.